arohanmittalUCSD/cse15l-lab-reports/LabReport3/LabReport3.md

 ```
 [cs15lwi23avy@ieng6-203]:skill-demo1-data:162$ grep -r "multiple textile channels" written_2/
 written_2/non-fiction/OUP/Abernathy/ch2.txt:Textile firms, however, have been players in multiple supply channels.
-There are three major categories of sales outlets for these manufacturers: (1) woven goods and some knit goods destined for clothing, in which materials are sold to apparel-makers for fabrication and assembly; (2) home furnishings—such as sheets, bedspreads, towels, and some knit goods—in which the textile firm sells directly to retailers; (3) industrial products, from automobile seat covers and rugs to commercial fishing nets, in which a textile firm sells materials to a car company or other nonapparel manufacturer.
-Thus, there are at least three kinds of relations among the industries, and multiple textile channels are on the rise.
-Although apparel uses dominated textile consumption in the past, by the early 1980s apparel’s share of fiber consumption was only 37 percent; home furnishings was about 38 percent; and industrial textile products consumed over 20 percent.
+There are three m
+ajor categories of sales outlets for these manufacturers: (1) woven goods and some knit goods destined for clothing, in which materi
+als are sold to apparel-makers for fabrication and assembly; (2) home furnishings—such as sheets, bedspreads, towels, and some knit
+goods—in which the textile firm sells directly to retailers; (3) industrial products, from automobile seat covers and rugs to commer
+cial fishing nets, in which a textile firm sells materials to a car company or other nonapparel manufacturer.
+Thus, there are at lea
+st three kinds of relations among the industries, and multiple textile channels are on the rise.
+Although apparel uses dominated tex
+tile consumption in the past, by the early 1980s apparel’s share of fiber consumption was only 37 percent; home furnishings was abou
+t 38 percent; and industrial textile products consumed over 20 percent.
 ```

 ```